This is the most simple and healthy chocolate mousse you have eaten. Ready in 2 minutes. Perfect for a WFPB diet with no dairy, added fat, or sugar.

 Avocado is rich in potassium; this is great because every cell in your body needs potassium to function.
 The recommended daily intake is 4700 mg.
 Potassium intake lowers stroke risk.
 This chocolate mousse also contains antioxidants such as carotenoids.

-Avocados are super delicious and healthy, but sure you also have to think about the environment.
+Avocados are super delicious and healthy, but you also have to consider the environment.
 Avocado farming is not good for the environment; they require huge amounts of water.
 So it´s good to choose the origin of your avocados and limit the amount you are buying.

 - Cocoa nibs